How to Choose a Counsellor in the Lower Mainland

 ADHD and neurodiversity

-Relationships and/or family dynamics
+Relationships and family dynamics

 Chronic pain and neuropathic symptoms